lu-w/criticality-metrics/docs/index-scale/AM.rst

 This simplistic metric is implicitly used in accident databases, such as `GIDAS
 <https://www.gidas.org/>`_.
-It of course fails to identify any critical non-accident scenarios.
+It fails to identify critical non-accident scenarios.

 Properties
 ----------